-- To reflect the tendency of the Nosferatu to have access to quite the large breadth of information, once a month the Storyteller may, at his discretion, give each member of the Clan a different piece of information regarding goings on in the city.
+- To reflect the tendency of the Nosferatu to have access to quite the large breadth of information, when Rumor Cards are handed out, each Nosferatu character gets an extra Rumor Card.

 - Obfuscate continues to work on digital recording devices, even when viewed at a later date.
 Unlike analogue recording technology, like film-based cameras and video tape, the mind trick effect of Obfuscate persists.

 - Clarification: The total darkness penalties under Obtenebration: Shroud of Night will be interpreted as, “All victims of the cloud suffer a 2-Trait penalty to all Challenges, and their opponents in Challenges get a free Retest.
 This Retest counts as a Discipline-based Retest.”